 - Medical Marijuana – Although medical marijuana can help people overcome some diseases and health conditions, it also has a significant negative impact on your libido and ability to perform

 - Anti-Seizure Drugs (Tegretol) – Tegretol and other similar medications function by preventing impulses from traveling along the nerve cells, but the problem is that orgasm is similar to a seizure.
 How?
 It features a sensory input that triggers a body response.
 Drugs that are created to decrease nerve impulses can also dampen pleasurable sensations

 - Opioids (Vicodin, Oxycontin, Percocet) – They reduce testosterone levels and, thus, affect your libido

 - Beta Blockers – While they benefit your heart, they may induce lower sex drive

 - Benzodiazepines (Xanax) – These medications are used for anxiety, so it’s not just that they cause low sex drive, patients with severe anxiety also aren’t interested in having sex

 Depression is a common problem that affects millions of people in the US and around the globe.
 Patients who struggle with depression lose interest in everyday activities they used to enjoy, and sex is one of them.
 It is natural for a depressed person to experience a decline in libido.

-According to American Family Physician despite the fact the relationship between depression and libido is unclear, and it is difficult to evaluate the underlying mechanisms, treating one condition usually improves* the other as well.
-It is also important to mention that depression alters body’s biochemistry, which also has an impact on your sex drive.
+According to American Family Physician despite the fact the relationship between depression and libido is unclear, and it is difficult to evaluate the underlying mechanisms, treating one condition usually improves the other as well.
+It is also important to mention that depression alters the body’s biochemistry, which also has an impact on your sex drive.